Estimated reading time: 5 minutes

 - DDP – Delivery, Duty Paid

-Further to this, the supplier has no obligation to clear goods through export customs, or even unload them off their own trucks.
-Clearing export customs is often challenging, especially if the buyer isn’t familiar with the legislation in the origin country of their goods.
+Further to this, under EXW the supplier has no obligation to clear goods through export customs, or even unload them off their own trucks, which is another significant advantage to FOB for importers.

-TIP 2: FOB includes customs clearance
+FOB includes customs clearance

 We’d always recommend getting quotes, researching the different transport options or transport terms, and also understanding where your risks and liabilities are.